Grant1216/Bird_Up/README.md

 3. Click **Create branch**

 ## Additonal Documentation
-In future projects you will want to include additional information and documentation so that others will be able to follow along.
+In future projects you will want to include additional information and documentation relevant to ones project.
+This allows others to follow along and understand how you came to the specific outcome.

 ## Versioning
-In future projects it is also improtant to include not only what software you are using, but also the versions.
+In future projects it is also important to include not only what software you are using, but also the version.
 There are many differences in versions of coding/analytic languages and softwares.
-Important that others know what was specifically used
+Important that others know what was specifically used.